Flexible Vertical Federated Learning with Heterogeneous Parties: Related Work

 \section{Related Work}

-Previous work in federated learning algorithms tackle the challenges of high-latency communication with the use of local iterations.
-These works analyze the effect of local iterations on convergence in HFL~\cite{ wang2018cooperative, wang2019adaptive, koloskova2020unified}.
+Many works in HFL tackle the challenges of high-latency communication with the use of local iterations.
+These works analyze the effect of local iterations on convergence~\cite{ZhouC18Kstep, koloskova2020unified, jamali2022federated}.
 Castiglia et al.~\cite{castiglia2021multilevel} and Wang et al.~\cite{Vincent_Poor2021} both propose HFL algorithms that support heterogeneous party operating speeds, MLL-SGD~\cite{castiglia2021multilevel} and FedNova~\cite{Vincent_Poor2021}.
 FedNova also supports several common local optimizers, such as SGD with proximal steps and local momentum.
-Both these works provide convergence analysis that give insight into the benefit of supporting these features in federated learning algorithms.
+Both these works provide analysis that give insight into the benefit of supporting these features in federated learning algorithms.
 However, these previous works in HFL cannot be applied to the VFL case.
-HFL algorithms rely on distributed gradient descent methods and share model parameter updates, while most VFL algorithms utilize distributed coordinate descent methods and share embeddings.
+HFL algorithms rely on distributed gradient descent methods and share model parameter updates, while most VFL algorithms utilize distributed coordinate descent methods and share the output of feature extractors.
 Thus, the algorithms and analyses for VFL algorithms are fundamentally different.